stacks-network/stacks-core/sip/sip-007-stacking-consensus.md

 Where the unsigned integer is big-endian encoded.

-The second Bitcoin output is the B58-encoding of the recipient Stacks address.
+The second Bitcoin output is either a `p2pkh` or `p2sh` output such that the recipient Stacks address can be derived from the corresponding 20-byte hash (hash160).